 This course is designed to provide the student with a meaningful occupational experience in dental assisting.
 A training plan will be developed for each student including three separate rotations in three different dental practices.
 Two internship rotations will be in a general dental practice and one internship rotation will be in a dental specialty practice.
 Seminars are part of the required internship experience and attendance is required.

-Successful completion of this internship is required to graduate from this accredited Dental Assisting Program.
-(Prerequisites: Grade of "C" or better in all RCTC Dental Assisting courses: DA1200, DA 1210, DA 1215, DA 1220, DA 1225, DA 1230, DA 1250, DA 1255, DA 1265, DA 1270, and DA 1275; approved state background study, current certification in American Red Cross or American Heart Association BLS (Basic Life Support) for the Healthcare Provider and permission from Program Director).
+Successful completion of this internship is required to graduate from this accredited Dental Assisting Program (Prerequisite: Instructor permission required.)